 Ephemeral Stream: What It Is And How It Occurs

 From the largest rivers to the smallest creeks, all play a crucial role in supplying the land, animal, and human population with vital resources.
-It even applies to the most modest temporary stream.
+It even applies to the humble ephemeral stream.

 Not all rivers and streams continuously flow throughout the year.
 Some of them are seasonal, and some only flow during specific events.
 No matter what their size or frequency, they all form part of the Water Cycle that distributes and cycle water around the planet.